Charlotte-91/by-bits-tech-challenge/README.md

 - You cannot proceed to the next page with either or both of the login fields blank.
 An error message will appear when this is attempted.
 - I chose React Native as I am currently learning it.
 It was nice learn how to use an API within React Native as I have never done it within that language before.
-- I did not include tests.
-Sadly I struggled to impliment working tests.
-Therefore I prioritied the product.
+- Sadly I struggled to impliment working tests.
+This is due to my lack of experience in React Native, therefore I prioritied the product.
 - I added a small amount of css styling.

 ## Time spent